lukso-network/docs/docs/guides/digital-assets/transfer-lsp7-digital-asset.md

 </Tabs>

-### Step 3 - Setup the calldatas
+### Step 3 - Setup the token trasnfer calldata

-Now we need to prepare the calldatas that we will use in order to transfer tokens from a Universal Profile to another.
-First calldata is a token transfer.
-Second calldata is an interaction of the Universal Profile with the Token contract.
+Now we need to prepare the calldata that we will use in order to transfer tokens from a Universal Profile to another.s

 <Tabs>